Mine's a Pint — New England's Breweries

 Great Festivals, Great Fun

-The six states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
+The New England states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
 Here are some of the most popular.
 Great live music and food are part of the fun.

 - The Connecticut Craft Brewers’ Beer Festival, Naugatuck, Connecticut.
 (May 2017) – The state’s longest running beer tasting event celebrated its 20th anniversary in 2014; 50 breweries and brew pubs, 200+ craft brews.